Julia-Wagner/PipeTracker/README.md

 Other adaptions that will be made in a separate repository for my customer to use the application will be:

 - Translating the text to German.
-- Registration functionality will be removed, to avoid that strangers get access to the company data.
+- Registration functionality will be removed, to avoid strangers getting access to the company data.

 # **Agile Process**